nicholas31eryou-coder/AI-Cybersecurity-Homelab/docs/VIRTUALIZATION.md

 # Virtualization

-## Purpose
+> **Platform:** Oracle VirtualBox
+>
+> **Status:** IN DEVELOPMENT

+---

+# Overview

-This document describes the virtualization environment used to host the AI Cybersecurity Homelab.
+This document describes the virtual infrastructure that supports the AI Cybersecurity HomeLab.

-The virtual infrastructure provides isolated systems for offensive security testing, security telemetry generation, centralized processing, automation, and AI-assisted analysis.
+Virtualization provides isolated systems for authorized attack simulation, Python automation, self-hosted artificial intelligence, and future defensive monitoring.

+The environment is intentionally modular so that additional systems and security tooling can be introduced without redesigning the existing infrastructure.

 ---